Data Controller vs. Data Processor: What's The Difference?

 Sterling Company needs to share the data that they get to Google in order to get the insights they want from Google Analytics.
 In this case, Google Analytics is the data processor.

-• To collect the personal information of your customers, site visitors, and other targets.
-You must have legal authority to do so.
+- To collect the personal information of customers, site visitors, and other targets.
+They must have legal authority to do so.

-• To change or modify the data that you get.
+- To change or modify the data that collected.

-• Whether to keep the data in-house or to share it with third parties.
-You also figure out whom to share the data with.
+- Whether to keep the data in-house or to share it with third parties.
+They also determine out whom to share the data with.

-A data processor is the one who carries out the actual processing of the data under the specific instructions of the data controller.
+A data processor is responsible for carrying out the actual processing of the data under the specific instructions of the data controller, which may include:

 Why It’s Important to Understand Your Role

 A data controller and a data processor have different roles and responsibilities, so it is important to know which role you play.
 For some companies and their outside service provider, the distinction might not be as clear-cut as the above example.
 For this reason, the GDPR has outlined the different roles and responsibilities expected from a data controller or a data processor.